umputun/reproxy/README.md

 Another default set in the similar dynamic way is `--ssl.http-port`.
 For run inside of the docker container it set to `8080` and without to `80`.

-## Ping, health checks and failover
+## Ping, health checks and fail-over

 reproxy provides 2 endpoints for this purpose: